Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 When you feel overwhelmed, focus on one small thing at a time.

-Navigating the emotional rollercoaster of weaning requires self-compassion and a strong support system.
+Managing weaning well takes self-care and a strong support system.
 While your hormones will eventually rebalance, these strategies can help you manage your feelings and find your footing during the transition.

 Prioritize Self-Care

-When you're feeling overwhelmed, basic self-care can make a significant difference.
+When you're feeling overwhelmed, basic self-care can make a major difference.
 This doesn't have to be complicated.

 - Nutrition: Focus on a balanced diet to support your hormonal health.